5 Best Debt Settlement Companies

 • Free Consultation: Yes

 National Debt Relief is based in New York City and has been serving clients since 2009.
-While the company only offers debt settlement, it can refer you to partners for other services like debt consolidation and credit counseling.
+While the company only offers debt settlement, it also refers consumers to partners for other services like debt consolidation and credit counseling.

 National Debt Relief can help you settle most types of unsecured debts, as well as some student loans.